Phase transition for invariant measures of the focusing Schr\"odinger equation: Introduction

 \end{theorem} The uniqueness of the function $Q_p$ is shown in Lemma \ref{minimisers}, \eqref{minimisers1}.

 The situation in the critical case is more delicate, the reason being that one cannot see the term $\ph(1)$ in \eqref{BDintro} as a small order perturbation anymore.
 This can be observed using the following heuristic.
-If we want the term $\ph(1) + V(1)$ to be close to a rescaled version of $Q_p$ with mass $\approx L\NN$, because of the rapid decay of $Q_p$ at infinity, one must have that
+If we want the term $\ph(1) + V(1)$ to be close to a rescaled version of $Q_p$ with mass $\approx L\NN$, because of the rapid decay of $Q_p$ at infinity, $V$ must be close to $-\ph$ on much of the domain, and therefore one must have that

 In turn, this implies that

 as well.
 Moreover, we have that $L^{\frac{p+2-4\gamma}{6-p}} A(\beta,\NN) = LA(\beta,\NN)$, so the two terms have the same order.
 We add here that the role of $\alpha>0$ is not substantial in this heuristic, and one could repeat similar considerations by using only the term $\int |\partial_x V|^2$.
 This suggests that the asymptotic \eqref{thm2: asymptotic} and the concentration \eqref{concentration} do not hold when $\gamma = \frac p2-1$.
 However, we can recover a similar result in the asymptotic $\beta \to \infty$, which is the content of the following theorem. \begin{theorem}[Critical case, strong nonlinearity] Let $2 < p < 6$, and let $\alpha, \NN > 0$.
 Let